TechnitiumSoftware/DnsServer/CommunityAppRepositories.md

 Since nothing here is vetted or reviewed, only add repository URLs from authors/sources you trust — an installed app runs as native code inside the DNS server process.
 See "No checksum or signature verification" below.

+By default, community apps are **not** auto-updated, unlike apps from the official DNS App Store.
+To have the server check daily and automatically download/install newer versions for community apps too, enable "Enable Automatic Update For Community Apps" in Settings &rarr; General &rarr; Software Update — this is a separate switch from the official store's "Enable Automatic Update", so turning one off does not affect the other.

 ## Publishing your own community app

 The rest of this document is for **app authors** who want their app installable this way.